-FBI director to meet with Congress again after Trump criticized his last performance
+FBI director meets with Congress again after Trump criticized his last performance

 Background investigations are not like criminal probes, which are conducted independently from administration oversight to determine whether someone should be charged with a crime.
 Rather, they are investigations conducted at the direction and specifications of the White House to answer particular questions about a nominee or job candidate.

-Ken Cuccinelli, the Department of Homeland Security’s acting No. 2, and Christopher Miller, head of the National Counterterrorism Center, are scheduled to appear at Thursday’s hearing alongside Wray.
+Ken Cuccinelli, the Department of Homeland Security’s acting No. 2, and Christopher Miller, head of the National Counterterrorism Center, are appearing at the hearing alongside Wray.